biopython/biopython/Doc/Tutorial/chapter_align.rst

 Counting identities, mismatches, and gaps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``counts`` method counts the number of identities, mismatches, and gaps
+The ``counts`` method counts the number of identities, mismatches, aligned
-(insertions and deletions) of an alignment.
-The return value is an
+letters, and agaps (insertions and deletions) of an alignment.
+The return
-``AlignmentCounts`` object, from which the counts can be obtained as properties.
+value is an ``AlignmentCounts`` object, from which the counts can be obtained
+as properties.

 .. cont-doctest